 DigiCert certificate status IPv6 addresses

-DigiCert adding new dedicated IPv4 addresses On September 8, 2025, at 08:00 MST (15:00 UTC), DigiCert will add a secondary CDN (content delivery network) and assign additional IPv4 addresses to our Online Certificate Status Protocol (OCSP), Certificate Revocation List (CRL), and a few other DigiCert services.
-If your company uses allowlists to control outbound traffic, update your outbound allowlist on your firewalls, security groups, or proxies to include the new IPv4 addresses below before September 8, 2025.
-You must do this to keep your DigiCert services running as they were before the addition of the new IPv4 addresses.
+On March 10, 2026, at 10:00 MDT (16:00 UTC), DigiCert will add new IPv4 addresses and assign dedicated IPv6 addresses to our Online Certificate Status Protocol (OCSP), Certificate Revocation List (CRL), and a few other DigiCert services.
+If your company uses allowlists to control outbound traffic, update your outbound allowlist on your firewalls, security groups, or proxies to include the new IPv4 and IPv6 addresses below before March 10, 2026.
+You must do this to keep your DigiCert services running as they were before the addition of the new IPv4 and IPv6 addresses.
+Note: If your company supports or plans to support IPv6 addresses, you must add them to your allowlist.

 |